nkarl/nkarl.github.io/src/content/blog/2024-05-18-oop-a-review.md

 <blockquote style='color:green;font-size:1em;padding:0 0.75em;margin-left:2em'>
 A note on polymorphism.

 We defined those actions as mono-morphic.
-To cover for creatues that produce output other than gases, we would need to define more general functions.
+To cover for creatures that produce output other than gases, we can define more general functions.
 These would be poly-morphic <em>on the type</em> of their output.
 </blockquote>

 ```haskell